ferama/rospo/README.md

 ### Example scenario: kubernetes service exporter

-Many times during k8s development you need to port-forward some on the pods services for local development and/or tests.
+Many times during development on k8s you need to port-forward some of the pods services for local development and/or tests.
 You need the port forward maybe because that services are not meant to be exposed through the internet or for whatever reason.

 Rospo can come to the rescue here.
 You can create a `rospo.conf` like this:
 ```yaml